 Equity Incentives.
 Although we do not have a formal policy with respect to the grant of equity incentive awards to our executive officers, or any formal equity ownership guidelines applicable to them, we believe that equity grants provide our executives with a strong link to our long term performance, create an ownership culture and help to align the interests of our executives and our stockholders.
-In addition, we believe that equity grants with a time-based vesting feature promote executive retention because this feature incentivizes our executive officers to remain in our employment during the vesting period.
+In addition, we believe that equity grants with a time based vesting feature promote executive retention because this feature incentivizes our executive officers to remain in our employment during the vesting period.
 Accordingly, our Board periodically reviews the equity incentive compensation of our named executive officers and from time to time may grant equity incentive awards to them in the form of stock options or restricted stock units.

-We did not grant any equity awards to Dr. Toselli in 2018.
 In 2019, we granted options to purchase an aggregate of 3,000 shares of Common Stock to Mr. Christopher, and we granted 2,300 and 1,584 shares of restricted Common Stock to Dr. Toselli and Mr. Christopher, respectively.
+We did not grant any equity awards to Dr. Toselli or Mr. Christopher in 2020.

 We award our stock options on the date our Board approves the grant.
 We set the option exercise price equal to the fair market value of shares of our Common Stock on the date of grant, which is determined by reference to the closing market price of our Common Stock on the date of grant.
 For grants in connection with initial employment, vesting typically begins on the initial date of employment.
-Time vested equity grants to our executives and other employees typically vest either (i) 25% on the first anniversary of grant or, if earlier, the initial employment date and in equal monthly installments thereafter, through the fourth anniversary of the vesting commencement date or (ii) 33.33% on the first anniversary of the grant date, 33.33% on the second anniversary of the grant date and the remaining 33.33% on the third anniversary of the grant date, and have a term of ten years from the grant date.
+Time vested equity grants to our executives and other employees typically vest (i) 25% on the first anniversary of grant or, if earlier, the initial employment date and in equal monthly installments thereafter, through the fourth anniversary of the vesting commencement date; (ii) 33.33% on the first anniversary of the grant date, 33.33% on the second anniversary of the grant date, or (iii) 50% on the first anniversary of the grant date, and 50% on the second anniversary of the grant date, and have a term of ten years from the grant date.